 The jocks and chads who were on football team and and had a lot of status in high school have nothing to show for it, as no one cares how popular you were 20 years ago.
 Over and over again, the people who are the most successful in life as measured by status (online, such as social media, and Reddit, and elsewhere), wealth, and lifetime achievement, tend to be of the soy/virgin archetype.
 There are obvious exceptions such as actors and athletes, and maybe some CEOs, but overall there are a lot more virgins than chads at the top of the socioeconomic totem pole.
 This is especially so in an economic environment that, more so than ever, rewards intellect and cleverness (such as for STEM) over physical power.

 The social status of virgins and chads follow opposite trajectories in life.
 Early in life such as in primary and secondary school, chads have much more status owing to physical dominance and athleticism.
 Chads have a lot of friends whereas virgins and nerds have few.
 Then after high school, things start to change.
 Chads ether don’t attend college, of if they do, major in low-paying, low-status subjects such as “sports kinesiology,” and accumulate a lot of debt in the process.
 But some major in “business” and are more successful financially.
 Virgins , even in non-STEM subjects, are able to eventually land good-paying employment, but chads are often relegated to low-paying, low-status jobs.
 The ability to throw a football well may mean more status in high school, but it does last beyond that.
 Furthermore, in college and beyond, virgins begin to gain status by demonstrating competence and build large social networks online where such competence is valued, such as on Twitter, YouTube, Reddit, Facebook, and blogs, whereas chads recede and have a much smaller network of family and close friends, without a large online presence (with the exception of celebrities, athletes, etc.).
 Even chads who are successful at business are unable to build large social networks as virgins are.
 Look at Mr. Money Mustache again, one of my favorite examples, who was probably a nerd in school, who now has more status and wealth than the vast majority of people.
 It is estimated he makes mid-six figures promoting credit cards and other financial offerings on his website.
 Another example is Dr. Jordan Peterson, who says he was small and weak as a child, who also makes a ton of money and has a huge amount of status as an adult.
-Yeah, sports celebrities are an exception to this rule, but there are so few of them that they are statically irrelevant to the bigger picture.
+Yeah, sports celebrities are an exception to this rule, but there are so few of them that they are statistically irrelevant to the bigger picture.

 But also, unlike as recently as a decade ago, online, there is much less tolerance for spouting off uninformed opinions, unfounded generalizations, and conspiracies, and those who have correct and helpful and nuanced opinions are bestowed a lot status by their communities, such as in the form of up-votes, points, ‘gold’, and other digital regalia.
-As the post-2016 growth of the IDW and centrism shows, people are tired of bullshit, tired of sensationalism and sentimentalism, tired of stupid, overly opinionated people.
+As the post-2016 growth of the IDW and centrism shows, people are tired of bullshit, tired of sensationalism and sentimentalism, tired of stupid, overly opinionated people [as the viralness of this meme shows].
 If you sound like an arrogant, ignorant chad, you will be punished for it.
 (Again, this is only for the internet.
 Offline and in other forms of media such as TV and radio, chads have more leverage).
 There is a strongly positive correlation between the log-score of one’s digital clout (such as Reddit Karma or Stack Overflow points) and personal income, status, and IQ.
 So for example, if one takes the log base 10 of Reddit user karma, one gets a power-law distribution.
 So a 1/10,000 > rarity of Karma corresponds to a 1/200 > rarity of IQ and status, and maybe 1/50 > rarity of income and wealth.

 But what about choosing communities and groups that have fewer soys and virgins.
 The thing is, due to IQ, the shared narratives and the internal value system is invariant of ideology, so avoiding left-wing political forums will not necessarily mitigate it.
 The value system is the same for finance, left-wing, right-wing, and even crypto forums.
 You would have to go to a community has has dumber people overall.